hex0cter/testcafe-boilerplate/README.md

   yarn install
   yarn test:local:chrome
   ```
-to execute the test.
-Or
+to execute the test, or

   ```bash
   yarn test:local:remote
   ```
-to execute the test on a mobile device.
+to execute the test on a mobile device (by scanning the qr code).

 Check more at: https://devexpress.github.io/testcafe/documentation/test-api/